 Using a 24-card deck, the dealer deals five cards to each player.
 The dealer places the four undealt cards face down on the table in front of him/her and turns the top card face-up.

 Starting with the player to the dealer’s left, a player may choose to pass or make trump the suit of the “up card,” optionally declaring to play the hand “alone,” that is, without his or her partner participating in the hand.
 The value of going “alone” is the higher score awarded if the bidder takes all five tricks (see Scoring, below).
 If playing “Alone must take 5,” the alone player must take all five tricks to get points (see Euchre House Rules Options, below).
+If the Joker is the up card, trump is spades.

 If everyone passes in the first round of bidding, the “up card” is turned face down and another round of bidding ensues in which players may pass or make trump one of the suits other than the previously turned-up card.
 The “alone” option remains available.